Are you trying to help remote communities in America get access to healthcare?

 You came to this article to learn what the advantages are to getting a mobile medical unit for your organization or community.

-Now, you’ve learned what the 5 advantages are to getting a mobile medical unit, and what the 4 major types of mobile medical units are.
+Now, you’ve learned the 5 advantages of getting a mobile medical unit and the 4 major types of mobile medical units.

 Or, take a look at these related resources: